ivelum/smartdate/readme.md

   capitalize produced date strings;
 - **tagName** - tag type to look for.
 Default is 'span';
 - **className** - tag class to look for.
 Default is 'smartdate';
-- **timestampAttr** - name of 'data-' attribute in which unix timestamps are stored.
-Default is 'timestamp', so full attribute name is 'data-timestamp';
 - **addTitle** - true or false, default is true.
 Tells smartdate to add title attribute with full datetime string in users' locale;
 - **updateInterval** - interval in milliseconds, how often should smartdate